Plantation Mansion Tours Near New Orleans:

-About San Francisco Plantation: The beautiful San Francisco Plantation was first started in 1822 by a free man of color Elisée Rillieux who bought a bunch of land around the St. John neighborhood.
+About The San Francisco Plantation: The beautiful San Francisco Plantation was first started in 1822 by a free man of color Elisée Rillieux who bought a bunch of land around the St. John neighborhood.
 After just 3 years he sold the estate to Edmond Marmillion for $100,000 which was a huge amount of money back then.
-Edmond spent the next couple decades expanding the plantation’s growing operations to ensure his kids would be set for life.
+Edmond spent the next couple of decades expanding the plantation’s growing operations to ensure his kids would be set for life.
 As growing became more successful, the family built the colorful main house you see today.

-From its bright blue silos to the details woodwork on all sides of the house, the San Francisco is by far the most playful mansion in Plantation Alley.
+From its bright blue silos to the detailed woodwork on all sides of the house, the San Francisco is by far the most playful mansion in Plantation Alley.
 If being the funkiest looking plantation building in the area wasn’t cool enough, San Francisco’s excellent guided tours are conducted in classical Southern dress.
-Highlights of a tour include 14 beautiful rooms in the main house and a couple former slave quarters nearby.
+Highlights of a tour include 14 beautiful rooms in the main house and a couple of former slave quarters nearby.
 Touring the mansion is easy and quick even if you pressed on time as it is right on the main road.
 You can see the outside of the house from the road but it’s worth paying for the tour.

 Visiting Hours: Daily 9:30am-5pm (4pm in Winter).
 Guided Tours: Departs every 20 minutes and lasts 45 minutes.
 Cost: $14 for Adults (Cost Includes Guided Tour).
 Plantation Website: (HERE).

 6. Houmas House Plantation: